-The previous government had revealed various initiatives to accelerate the adoption of digital technology in Malaysia and to boost the digital economy at the 29th Multimedia Super Corridor (MSC) Malaysia Implementation Council Meeting in October 2017.
+The government revealed various initiatives to accelerate the adoption of digital technology in Malaysia and to boost the digital economy at the 29th Multimedia Super Corridor ("MSC") Malaysia Implementation Council Meeting in October 2017.
 One initiative was the "Cloud-First" strategy, where it would introduce a method of faster delivery of information technology services such as data sharing and online transactions in which resources are retrieved from the Internet through web-based tools and applications, as opposed to direct connections to servers.
-The then government also planned to develop a National Artificial Intelligence (AI) Framework, an expansion of the National Big Data Analytics (BDA) Framework, to be led by MDEC.
+Led by MDEC, the government is also developing a National AI Framework, an expansion of the National Big Data Analytics Framework.

 Regulatory and governmental initiatives have been implemented and/or proposed over the past years to facilitate the development of digital services, particularly in the financial technology sector.
-On 18 October 2016, the Central Bank of Malaysia implemented a regulatory sandbox which aims to enable the experimentation of financial technology solutions in a live environment, subject to appropriate safeguards and regulatory requirements, to encourage and enable experimentation of solutions that utilise technology innovatively to deliver financial products or services.

-On 14 February 2018, the MOF launched the National Regulatory Sandbox Initiative to create a brainstorming group consisting of regulators and selected industry players in the agriculture, biotechnology, building, education, energy, finance, food, green technology, healthcare, hospitality, smart city, sports, telecommunications, transportation, tourism, water management and waste management sectors, to enable innovators to experiment and test their technological solutions/products which either require regulatory framework or which may potentially impact a regulatory environment in a conducive space.
+In 2018, the MOF launched the National Regulatory Sandbox Initiative to create a brainstorming group consisting of regulators and selected industry players to enable innovators to experiment and test their technological solutions/products which either require regulatory framework or which may potentially impact a regulatory environment in a conducive space.